Huerte/Gitomation/Inspirational_Quote.md

 ### "Life is what happens to you while you're busy making other plans." - John Lennon
 ### "Knowledge has to be improved, challenged, and increased constantly, or it vanishes." - Peter Drucker
 ### "Ability is a poor man's wealth." - John Wooden
+### "To get angry is like to revenge yourself for the guilt of others." - Jonathan Swift